An RV ventures down a winding highway.

 Cooler – a cooler is a must for keeping your drinks cold while you sit around the campfire or out on a lake.

-Dish Soap – you’ll want to keep any dishes clean to keep any pests at bay.
+Dish Soap – you’ll want to keep any dishes clean to avoid pests.

-Cups, Tumblers, Etc. – these seem obvious, but they’re one of those things that are so basic they sometimes become an afterthought.
+Cups, Tumblers, Etc. These seem obvious, but they’re one of those things that are so basic that they sometimes become an afterthought.

 Insta Pot – space is limited, so an Insta Pot is a do-it-all machine that can be a crockpot/rice cooker/pressure cooker in one.

-Dishes, Utensils, & Silverware – they don’t need to be fine dining level, but you need dishes and silverware to put your food on.
+Dishes, Utensils, & Silverware – They don’t need to be at an acceptable dining level, but you need dishes and silverware to put your food on.

 A woman drinks coffee while looking out her RV.

-Can Opener – canned goods are a great way to keep food for longer periods of time, so you’ll need a can opener to access the food.
+Can Opener – canned goods are a great way to keep food for more extended periods, so you’ll need a can opener to access the food.

 Towels & Rags – you’ll spend a lot of time cleaning up spills, drying dishes, etc., so have plenty of rags and towels on hand.

-Food & Extra Water – depending on how long you plan to be traveling, you’ll need plenty of food.
+Food & Extra Water – depending on how long you plan to travel, you’ll need plenty of food.
 Also, bring extra water in case there are issues with the water supply at the campsite.

 Floor Mats – while on a campsite, there is a lot of in and out foot traffic, and mats will help keep the interior of your RV clean.